gabrieldonlopes/study-2025/math/subjects/Análise Combinatória.md

 $$
 a_{i} \in A =\{ a_{1},a_{2},\dots,a_{m} \},a_{j} \in A =\{ a_{1},a_{2},\dots,a_{m} \}, a_{i} \neq a_{j}
 $$é m(m-1).
-*exemplo: ao buscar quantos números com dois algarismos distintos podemos formar com 3 dígitos, excluímos uma opção (a que seriam iguais) para multiplicar 3 * 2*
+*exemplo: ao buscar quantos números com dois algarismos distintos podemos formar com 3 dígitos, excluímos umhttps://docs.google.com/document/d/1nIi4ZqwLmJznHvWqyYE8MuuYSf5Hao-GX1bDdTpW4fE/edit?usp=sharing*a opção (a que seriam iguais) para multiplicar 3 * 2*

 ##### Princípio da indução finita
 - Consideramos um conjunto de **três** sequências: